 World Cup 2026 global broadcasters and regional patterns

-• Australia: SBS for free coverage
+• Australia: SBS and SBS On Demand for free coverage

 • Japan: NHK, DAZN, plus terrestrial networks